2024-25 Edition

 Second-year French in a hybrid format.
 Students are taught to conceptualize in French as they learn to understand, read, write, and speak.
 Classes are conducted entirely in French.

-Prerequisite: FRENCH 1C or FRENCH 1BC or FRENCH S1BC or FRENCH 1BCSP.
+Prerequisite: FRENCH 1C or FRENCH 1BC or FRENCH S1BC or FRENCH 1BCSP or French Language and Culture.
 FRENCH 1C with a grade of C or better.
 FRENCH 1BC with a grade of C or better.
 FRENCH S1BC with a grade of C or better.
 FRENCH 1BCSP with a grade of C or better.
+French Language and Culture with a minimum score of 3.
 Placement into FRENCH 2A is also accepted.

 Overlaps with FRENCH S2AB.